Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 Will you find true love?
 Test your luck at the Jishu Shrine

-The last place I want to bring you is the Jishu shrine which is located behind the Hondo Main Hall.
+The last place on our journey through Kiyomizu-dera that I want to bring you to is the Jishu shrine which is located behind the Hondo Main Hall.
+The Jishu Shrine is a charming little shrine dedicated to Okuninushi, the Japanese deity of love and matchmaking. :)

 Details About Kiyomizu-dera